Teriks/LibLSLCC/README.md

-Each release contains an AnyCPU Release/Debug version of LibLSLCC, a binary copy of lslcc (The command line compiler), and an XML documentation file generated for the library by Visual Studio/MSBuild.
+Each release contains an AnyCPU Release/Debug version of LibLSLCC, an AnyCPU binary copy of lslcc (The command line compiler), and an XML documentation file generated for the library by Visual Studio/MSBuild.

 Releases also include platform specific installers for LSLCCEditor.